testillano/http2comm/README.md

 It offers a quick way to instantiate a client or server and define their virtual methods to process the requests and answers properly.

+You could check an example of use at [h2agent](https://github.com/testillano/h2agent) project, where the server side capability is used to mock an HTTP/2 service within a testing ecosystem.

 ## Project image

 This image is already available at `docker hub` for every repository `tag`, and also for master as `latest`: